 IDB Invest has entered into office space leases with the IDB at headquarters and in its Regional Developing Member Countries that are accounted for as either short-term leases or operating leases.
 The current lease agreement with the IDB at headquarters expires in 2030 and includes a ten year renewal option to extend the lease term, of which IDB Invest is reasonably certain to exercise.
-The remaining current lease agreements with the IDB in the Regional Developing Member Countries are renewed annually with the exception of the Argentina, Brazil and Colombia offices which extend between 2022 and 2023.
-The lease agreements in Argentina and Colombia include renewal options to extend the lease term, all of which IDB Invest is reasonably certain to exercise for the duration established in the contract.
+The remaining current lease agreements with the IDB in the Regional Developing Member Countries are generally renewed annually.
+The lease agreements in Argentina, Colombia and Panama include renewal options which extend the lease term between 2022 and 2029, all of which IDB Invest is reasonably certain to exercise for the duration established in the contract.

-Refer to Notes 5 and 8 for additional information related to IDB Invest's operating lease right-of-use assets and operating lease liabilities outstanding as of June 30, 2021 and December 31, 2020.
+Refer to Notes 5 and 8 for additional information related to IDB Invest's operating lease right-of-use assets and operating lease liabilities outstanding as of September 30, 2021 and December 31, 2020.